Why Does My Head Hurt When I Cough?

 Misalignments in your spine refer to when vertebrae or spinal discs are slightly out of place.
 When you practice proper posture, your brain is able to effectively communicate through your central nervous system and to the rest of your body.
 A chiropractor can help identify and resolve misalignments in your spine that may be making your headache pain worse.
 Reducing muscle tension and helping properly realign your spine will allow your central nervous system to function at its best.

-If your head hurts when you cough, then visit AICA Orthopedics to find out what is causing this discomfort and how our team of doctors can help.
-We have a team of multi-disciplinary doctors, including orthopedic doctors, surgeons, neurologists, chiropractors, and physical therapists.
+If you find yourself saying, “My head hurts when I cough,” then visit AICA Orthopedics to find out what is causing this discomfort and how our team of doctors can help.
+We have a team of multidisciplinary doctors, including orthopedic doctors, surgeons, neurologists, chiropractors, and physical therapists.
 We offer in-house diagnostic imaging like X-rays, CT scans, and MRIs, so you can get everything you need in one convenient location.
 Our doctors provide you with comprehensive care that includes a treatment plan personalized to you and your body.
 If you are dealing with cough headaches, then visit AICA Orthopedics in Conyers to find out what is causing your headaches when coughing.
 We will provide you with the best treatment options so you can fully recover and experience lasting relief.

 SHARE: